Low-latency machine learning FPGA accelerator for multi-qubit-state discrimination: Superconducting Qubit Readout

+The performance metric used to analyze the multi-qubit-state discrimination performance is \(F_{\rm GM}\), the geometric mean fidelity of the five qubits.
+The fidelity for the \(i\)-th qubit, \(F_i\), and \(F_{\rm GM}\) are defined as:

+where \(P(0_i|\pi_i)\) and \(P(1_i|\emptyset_i)\) represent the conditional probabilities of assigning the ground (excited) state with label $0$ ($1$) to qubit \(i\) when it is prepared in the excited (ground) state.

+Multi-qubit processors often face the challenge of crosstalk, where signals---for control and readout---interfere with one another.
+Cross-fidelity is a key metric for assessing the performance of multi-qubit state discriminators amidst crosstalk, which quantifies the correlation between the assignment fidelities of individual qubits~\cite{PhysRevApplied.10.034040}.
+The cross-fidelity between two qubits is defined as:

-where $\theta_i(\pi_j)$ represent preparation of qubit $j$ in ground (excited) state and subsequent detection of qubit $i$ in ground (excited) state.
-A positive (negative) off-diagonal elements represents a correlation (anti-correlation) between qubits which might be the result of readout cross-talk.
-For the single-shot results shown in Figure~\ref{fig:single-shot}(a)-(e), the cross-fidelity based on matched filter based state discriminator is shown in Figure~\ref{fig:single-shot}(f).
-The off diagonal colored cells show the poor performance in presence of cross-talk.
+where \(P(1_i|\emptyset_j)\) (\(P(0_i|\pi_j)\)) represents the preparation of qubit \(j\) in the ground (excited) state and subsequent detection of qubit \(i\) in the excited (ground) state.
+Positive (negative) off-diagonal elements represent a correlation (anti-correlation) between qubits.
+Here, in the experimental data, the observed correlations are primarily caused by readout crosstalk~\cite{lienhard2022deep}.

+Fig.~\ref{fig:single-shot}(a)-(e) displays the results of integrated single-shot measurements in the \(IQ\)-plane for all five superconducting qubits.
+The cross-fidelity based on the matched filter state discriminator is shown in Fig.~\ref{fig:single-shot}(f).
+The off-diagonal colored cells indicate the correlation strength.